cltk/cltk/README.md

 }
 ```

-Many [contributors](https://github.com/cltk/cltk/blob/master/contributors.md) have made substantial contributions to the CLTK.
-In scholarship about particular code, it might be proper to cite these individuals as authors of the work under discussion.
+[Many contributors](https://github.com/cltk/cltk/blob/master/contributors.md) have made substantial contributions to the CLTK.
+For scholarship about particular code, it might be proper to cite these individuals as authors of the work under discussion.

 ## License